edHelper.com

 By Phyllis Naegeli

 1 Do you like to go sledding?
-Imagine traveling at speeds of up to eighty miles per hour.
+Imagine traveling at speeds of up to ninety miles per hour.
 Now think about having one to three other people on the sled with you.
-You really need to work together.
+You would really need to work together.
 Whew!
 It sounds scary.
 That's the sport of bobsled (or bobsleigh) racing.

 Paragraphs 4 to 7: